Frc-dev/touhourpg/README.md

 This is an old project I am currently restoring and refactoring.
 The website is offline until release.
+Most of the code here is from my student days and thus is outdated.

 <h1>TouhouRPG</h1>